What to Do at the Sarasin Bridge

 Rimpan Seafood is a lot more fun and very local.
 It is literally hidden on a tiny beach next to the bridge, on the Phuket side.
 Here you can sit in those old fashion bamboo huts by the sea and admire the channel that separates Phuket from mainland.
 The restaurant is on the beach in the shade of trees and serves some great seafood at very good price.
 Read more

-What to Do Around the Bridge?
+What to do near the Bridge?

 Past the bridge, on the mainland, is a line of local roadside stalls, the way they like to do in Thailand.
 Each stall sells basically the same things, which here is mostly those famous Phuket Pineapples and those huge scary looking coconut crabs.
 It’s fun to stop by for a photo.